bareos/bareos/docs/manuals/source/DeveloperGuide/BuildAndTestBareos/systemtests.rst

 Systemtests
 ~~~~~~~~~~~

-Systemtests use the locally compiled version of the Bareos daemons
+Systemtests use the locally compiled version of the bareos binaries
 and run tests on them.
+Preparations also have been made to run the
+tests on installed binaries (originating from packages).

+The tests were designed to be completely independent, so that they
+can be run in parallel without interfering with each other.

 The Bareos Systemtest approach is intended to substitute the older :ref:`BareosRegressionTestingChapter` approach.